 We Didn’t Like Tai O Fishing Village in Hong Kong

 Tai O is a fishing village on Lantau Island in Hong Kong, which is home to the Tanka people who have built houses on over-the-water stilts.
 It’s praised as a must-visit spot, one of the best things to do in HK, and as stepping back in time to an idyllic village that’s home to friendlier people of a bygone era.
 Some go as far as to call Tai O Fishing Village the “Venice of Hong Kong.”
-(Updated April 5, 2021.)

 The popularity of Tai O is borne out by the crowds.
 Locals and tourists swarm to the fishing town to see and photograph its unique stilt houses and industry, and dine at its seafood stalls (in a few cases, restaurants).
 If you look online, you’ll find a lot of glowing reviews, many calling Tai O a must-visit in Hong Kong.

 As the title of the post not-so-subtly suggests, we disagree with the hype about Tai O fishing village.
-In fact, we’d go as far as to call it one of the more overrated places we’ve ever visited.
+In fact, we’d go as far as to call it one of the more overrated places we’ve visited.
 Perhaps we’re way off base here (everyone else’s feedback would suggest so), but we nonetheless thought we’d offer some of our perspective here on Tai O just in case you’re on the fence about it, and would like our opinion…

 Before we get to that, some quick tips and strategy.
 If you are going to disregard our advice and check out Tai O for yourself, you might want to go on a weekday.
 Weekends are when locals visit Tai O, and that plus plenty of tourists amounts to congestion.